Skip to content

 TREATMENT FOR THYROID DISEASE

 In addition to thyroid replacement therapy your vet may also recommend a diet or pet supplement to help support healthy thyroid function.
-Some natural supplements, such as Hypo-Balance Thyroid Support for dogs are very effective at supporting optimal thyroid function and reducing, or even eliminating most of the symptoms .
+Some natural supplements, such as Hypo-Balance Thyroid Support for Dogs, are very effective at supporting optimal thyroid function and reducing or even eliminating most of the symptoms.

 HELPING YOUR PET IF YOU CAN'T GET TO A VET

-If your dog is suffering from red or itchy skin then treating skin conditions and infections with creams or dog skin medicine can make your dog more comfortable.
+If your dog is suffering from red or itchy skin then treating skin conditions and infections with creams, remedies or dog skin medicine can make your dog more comfortable.
 Some treatments may also help with dog fur loss, but fur may not regrow completely until the underlying cause is treated.
 Keeping your dog warm will also help, since a major symptom is intolerance to cold.
 You know your dog the best, so keep them comfortable as best you can until you are able to see a vet and get a proper diagnosis.
-On the bright side, remember that symptoms will improve once you find the right treatment and your fur baby will be back to his regular happy self.
+On the bright side, remember that symptoms will improve once you find the right treatment and your fur baby will be back to their regular happy self.